 - a.
 Checklist for Adult Sponsor (1), Student Checklist (1A), Research Plan/ Project Summary, and Approval Form (1B)

 - b.
-Human Participants Form (4) or IRB approval form from an RRI and all applicable consents and survey(s)
+Human Participants Form (4) for projects reviewed by School IRB or IRB approval documentation from an RRI and all applicable informed consents and survey(s)

 - c.
 Regulated Research Institution Form (1C), when applicable